bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 85°
+- 86°
-- broken clouds
+- overcast clouds
-- 74% humidity
+- 73% humidity
-- 6 mph wind
+- 7 mph wind
 - 0.95 inches of precipitation in the past 24 hours

 ## Temperature History